 Watch this local TV report on what makes us special.

 Ancilla College is Indiana’s only junior college—a private two-year institution that integrates academic programs with student life options like men’s and women’s sports and a solid community focus.
 We’re the most affordable private school in the state and much of the surrounding region.
 Ancilla College distributes $3.8 million annually in financial aid, including over $400,000 annually in scholarships.

 At Ancilla College, 40 percent of students cannot contribute to the cost of tuition and fees and 60 percent can afford less than $5,000 each year.
 To meet this need, 95 percent of our students receive grants and/or financial aid.

 For more about Ancilla, look over our web site, join us on Facebook, and call or email us today to schedule a visit.
 See how Ancilla can be a great start for you!

 Ancilla College is a liberal arts institution of higher learning sponsored by the Poor Handmaids of Jesus Christ.
 The College’s religious tradition is Roman Catholic but its climate is ecumenical- open to any person seeking an education and opportunity.
 Ancilla serves a diverse population with small classes, comprehensive tutoring and personal learning support, and personal interaction.
-Ancilla College offers 17 different degree programs that transform and empower students to achieve high academic goals, build lifelong learning skills, launch successful careers and pursue values-centered lives.
+Ancilla College offers over two dozen different degree programs that transform and empower students to achieve high academic goals, build lifelong learning skills, launch successful careers and pursue values-centered lives.